Rart3x/42-tokenizer/README.md

 ### ✨ Features

 - 🎁 **Multisig Minting**: Minting requires approval from multiple owners for enhanced security.
-- 🔥 **Burning**: Token holders can burn their tokens to voluntarily reduce the total supply.
 - ⏸️ **Pausing**: The owner can pause all token transfers and minting in case of emergencies or upgrades.
 - 🔄 **Transfers**: Token holders can freely transfer tokens when the contract is not paused.